ALMisa804/VBA/README.md

-A VBA script was used to analyze stock market data in a Microsoft Excel workbook
+A VBA script was used to analyze stock market data in a Microsoft Excel workbook.